 - Insulation feature is of limited benefit

-- Lack of an R rating to use in comparison to other Manufactures insulated mattress designs (2021 Update: BA has since added an R-Value of 4.5)
+- Lack of an R rating to use in comparison to other Manufacturers insulated mattress designs (2021 Update: BA has since added an R-Value of 4.5)

 When I was young it seemed that I could sleep anywhere on just a thin ensolite pad and still get a good night's sleep, but as I have grown older the pads have changed to air mattresses and while they were initially around only an inch thick they are now around three inches thick and I can’t see ever going back to anything thinner.